zalenix/portaldocs/portal-sdk/generated/top-extensions-parameter-collectors.md

 </Blade>
 ```

-The `ParameterProvider` property specifies that this part is a provider, and that there is  a property on the `ViewModel` named `parameterProvider`.
+The `ParameterProvider` property specifies that this part is a provider, and that a property named `parameterProvider` exists on the `ViewModel`.
 This part receives initial data from the collector when it is provided, and returns a completed result.

 In the `ViewModel` definition, the `parameterProvider` attribute is defined as a property of type `ParameterProvider<TResult, TEditScope>` on `ParameterProviderFormPartViewModel`.
 To ensure that the provider and the collector can exchange data, the `TResult` generic type on the provider matches the `TResult` generic type on the collector, as in the following code that specifies   a  `TResult` type named `ServerConfig` and  a `TEditScope` type named  `ServerFormData`.

 **NOTE**: In this example, the types are structurally different, although in many scenarios `TResult` and `TEditScope` can be the same type.